EARLY LITERACY

 Early Literacy Activity Calendar

-Welcome to the Dayton Metro Library's early literacy calendar.
-Here you will find fun daily activities to support early learning, curated booklists to inspire a love of reading, songs or rhymes to promote language development, and early literacy tips to empower caregivers.
+Literacy is important every day!
+Each month at your Library you will find fun daily activities to support early learning, curated booklists to inspire a love of reading, songs or rhymes to promote language development, and early literacy tips to empower caregivers on our monthly literacy calendar.
 Every day is a new opportunity to grow and explore with your Dayton Metro Library.

 Looking for a new favorite book?